GRV96/strath/README.md

 #### `ensure_path_is_str`

-If the object passed to this function is a `pathlib.Path` instance, this function converts it to a string, which it returns.
-If the object is a string, this function returns the object.
+If the object passed to this function is a `pathlib.Path` instance, the function converts it to a string, which it returns.
+If the object is a string, the function returns the object.

 #### Parameters and exception